WHY, HOW, WHAT Do We Write?

 Okay....
 Maybe I was there.
 Maybe not.
 I've been in some very colorful places.

-I also know how to make any good thing better.
+We also know how to make any good thing better.
 Cast it against its opposite, to prove its mettle.
-Callously, I have to toss my characters against their opposites, to make their wonders all the more wonderful.
+Callously, we have to toss our characters against their opposites, to make their wonders all the more wonderful.

-Please make no mistake, I write about heaven on mortal earth.
+Please make no mistake; we write about heaven on mortal earth.
 In immortality, heaven and hell are very real and there are no second chances there.

 Attend to your immortality while you are mortal, so you can Sleep Smiling!
-I think that should be the title of my next novel.
+That turned out to be the title of our next novel.